Student1638077/Student1638077/README.md

 - 👋 Hi, I’m Richmond
-- 👀 I’m interested in coding
+- 👀 I’m interested in Web development, AI/ Machine Learning
-- 🌱 I’m currently learning HTML5
+- 🌱 I Just concluded a HTML5 course and I own a Certificate on React for Beginners
 - 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me Facebook @ Itz Richy Noble
+- 📫 How to reach me Gmail: richmondhenshaw35@gmail.com & WhatsApp: +234(0)7079332442
 -  😄 Pronouns:
 - ⚡ Fun fact cool and honest

 <!---